‘Justice League’ looks ugly and rushed, but I liked it anyway

 Plus, Guardians of the Galaxy Vol. 2 and Thor: Ragnarok were pretty good, and I’ve heard positive things about the new Spider-Man.

 Justice League can stand alongside those movies.
-It’s not a home run — it is, at times, downright terrible — but simply by delivering an fun superhero story with likeable characters, it feels like a victory.
+It’s not a home run — it is, at times, downright terrible — but simply by delivering a fun superhero story with likeable characters, it feels like a victory.

 The movie occupies an awkward place in the DC universe, following the scathing critical reception of both Batman v.
 Superman and Suicide Squad.
 (Box office was solid for both films, though not quite at the level of Marvel’s biggest hits.)
 The company has been pretty open about its desire to correct course, rejecting the dour franchise-building of the Zack Snyder films in favor of Wonder Woman‘s more optimistic, self-contained approach.

-Add to that a family suicide that forced Snyder (who’s still credited as director) to hand postproduction over to Avengers director Joss Whedon, followed by reports of extensive reshoots, and it seemed like DC might be rushing to retrofit a Zack Snyder movie into something cheerier, using Whedon’s trademark quips and banter.
+Add to that a family suicide that forced Snyder (who’s still credited as director) to hand post production over to Avengers director Joss Whedon, followed by reports of extensive reshoots, and it seemed like DC might be rushing to retrofit a Zack Snyder movie into something cheerier, using Whedon’s trademark quips and banter.
 (Whedon now shares script credit with Batman v.
 Superman‘s Chris Terrio.)

 To be clear, DC and Snyder had already been saying that they wanted Justice League to have a different tone from Batman v.
 Superman, and the first trailer (released long before Whedon’s involvement) emphasized the story’s humor.